FORCED LANDING OF A BOOMERANG

 Boomerang

-Boomerang CA-12, A46-30 (CAC Constructor's No. 853), made a forced landing, possibly in the Potshot area (Exmouth Gulf area) in Western Australia near Learmonth airfield in July 1944.
+Boomerang CA-12, A46-30 (CAC Constructor's No. 853), made a forced landing, at Guildford in Western Australia on 5 July 1944.
 The port wing gun access door blew off in flight, damaging the wing.

 A46-30 was sent to No. 4 Aircraft Depot (4 AD) at Kalgoolie for repairs to the wing.